gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 ### Configuring pages with `matchPath`

-To ensure that client-only routes can be navigated to directly, pages in your site need to have the [`matchPath` parameter](/docs/gatsby-internals-terminology/#matchpath) set.
+To ensure that users can navigate to client-only routes directly, pages in your site need to have the [`matchPath` parameter](/docs/gatsby-internals-terminology/#matchpath) set.
 Add the following code to your site’s `gatsby-node.js` file:

 ```javascript:title=gatsby-node.js
 // Implement the Gatsby API “onCreatePage”.
 This is